Modelling Change

 A really common task in iOS development is to validate input from a form.
-In this post I wanted to look at one possible implementation for doing this by extracting the form validation (business logic) from the view controller.
-It's not a new concept but I wanted to explore how we could do it with Swift and take advantage of generics and enum associated values to hopefully create a graceful and scalable solution.
+In this post, I want to look at one possible implementation for doing this by extracting the form validation (business logic) from the view controller.
+It's not a new concept, but I want to explore how we can leverage Generics and enum associated values to create a graceful and scalable solution.

 Photo showing a sign saying "Time for change"